 A specialist in designing parks and playgrounds, she was hired about eight years ago to design a skatepark in Venice Beach, California.
-As part of that, the clients wanted a large, colorful logo that said “Venice” and incorporated the ocean, the sun and a crowd of skateboarders.
+As part of that, the clients wanted a large, colorful logo that said “Venice.”
+They also incorporated the ocean, the sun and a crowd of skateboarders.

 “I knew I couldn’t do it with stains or anything like that,” Seibel says.
 As fate would have it, her parents, Byron and Chris Klemaske, big proponents of decorative concrete who have been in the industry for decades, had just started including LithoMosaics in some of their projects.

-“They explained that it’s like a regular mosaic, except in concrete, and suggested I do it myself since I already knew what the clients wanted.”
+“They explained that it’s like a regular mosaic, except in concrete.
+They also suggested I do it myself since I already knew what the clients wanted.”

 Seibel liked the idea well enough to contact Robin Brailsford and her partner, Wick Alexander, to teach her how to create and work with the mosaics.
 The San Diego-based Brailsford developed the LithoMosaic concept and patented it with Shaw & Sons.

 Contractors that install LithoMosaics must be licensed.
-The system requires special tools and a special mix because of the possibility of an alkali-silica reaction with the mosaic’s products.
+The system requires special tools and a special mix.
+This is because of the possibility of an alkali-silica reaction with the mosaic’s products.

 Seibel’s first LithoMosaic was such a success it won awards.
 And in the years since, her company, Amanda Elizabeth Mosaics, has had a hand in projects all over the United States.